We're the UK's leading bowel cancer charity

 When the irregular area of tissue is removed, the surgeon will also take an area of healthy tissue around it (the margin).
 However, Dr Baker’s research group have shown that even when this tissue looks normal under the microscope, it can be carrying abnormal DNA mutations.

-They will be looking at preserved tissue samples from patients who have had limited resections at St Marks Hospital in London, to see what mutations they had in their precancerous growth and if any were also present in their margins.
-They will then see if the people who had mutations in their “normal” tissue were more likely to develop further precancer or cancer.
+They looked at preserved tissue samples from patients who have had limited resections, to see what mutations they had in their precancerous growth and if any were also present in their margins.
+They then checked if the people who had mutations in their “normal” tissue were more likely to develop further precancer or cancer.

 What difference will this project make?